MatthiasPeltzer/mediaelement/docs/installation.md

 </style>
 ```

-Check the content of `mediaelementplayer.min.css` (or if you decided to use the old styles, `mediaelementplayer-legacy.min.css`) to customize any CSS related to the player.
+Check the content of `mediaelementplayer.min.css` to customize any CSS related to the player.

 Also, as an example, visit [this section](resources.md#styles) to have an idea on how can you customize the look-and-feel of the player.